Visual Attention and Search, Perception, Visuo-spatial Cognition, Augmented/ Virtual Reality

 BA Psychological Science, Cal State University San Marcos, San Marcos, CA, 2017

-Nguyen, R. T. T. & Peterson, M. S. (Accepted abstract, 2019).
+Nguyen, R. T. T. & Peterson, M. S. (2019).
 Occlusion and object specific effects on visual search for complex objects.
 Poster presented at the 19th Annual Meeting of the Visual Science Society.
 St. Pete Beach, FL.